-At the bottom of the Info interface the cut levels controls.
-Here the low and high cut levels are shown and can be adjusted.
+Below this, the low and high cut levels are shown and can be adjusted.
 Pressing the "Auto Levels" button will recalculate cut levels based on the current auto cut levels algorithm and parameters defined in the channel preferences.

 Below the "Auto Levels" button, the status of the settings for "Cut New", "Zoom New", and "Center New" are shown for the currently active channel.
 These indicate how new images that are added to the channel will be affected by auto cut levels, fitting to the window and panning to the center of the image.